A tasty chickpea and spinach curry recipe using pantry staples.

 🍴 Serving suggestions

-I usually serve the chickpea and spinach curry with my homemade pilau rice, naan bread, and extra mango chutney.
+Serve the creamy chickpea and spinach curry with homemade pilau rice, naan bread, and extra mango chutney.
 Chopped fresh coriander and flaked almonds are a nice addition to sprinkle on top.

-If I'm serving this at a vegetarian curry night, I might also make my courgette curry and sweet potato and lentil curry too.
+If I'm serving this at a vegetarian curry night, I'll serve it alongside my courgette curry and sweet potato and lentil curry too.

 📖 Variations

 - Add more veggies to the curry.
-Chopped red peppers, courgette (zucchini), and baby corn would all work well.
+Chopped red peppers, cauliflower, potatoes, and sweetcorn would all work well.

 - I sometimes add leftover roasted sweet potato cubes too, which adds a lovely sweetness to the curry.